Iceman (Marvel Comics): Friendships and relationships

+Iceman first briefly dated the waitress Zelda Kurtzberg, but stopped seeing her.
 Iceman had a long term relationship with a Japanese-American New Yorker named Opal Tanaka.
 He subsequently exhibited strong feelings for his fellow X-Man Polaris, but she did not return those feelings, due to her feelings towards Havok.
 Northstar developed an unrequited crush for Iceman during their time on the same team, though Iceman never did find out about this.
 Iceman later had a brief relationship with the Xavier School's nurse, Annie, but she eventually left him for Havok, who had just left Polaris at the altar.
 When Iceman attempted to rekindle his relationship with Polaris, that too ended abruptly, and Polaris returned to Havok.
 Iceman then had a relationship with the X-Men's enemy Mystique, who later betrayed him, despite her continued fixation on him, in as much as she stated that she would either kill him or cure him of his personal uncertainty.
 He had a relationship with Kitty Pryde.

+Since coming out, Iceman has had brief relationships and encounters with a number of men, including the human Judah Miller, fellow mutant Simon Lasker, and Inhuman Romeo.

-Iceman has long-lasting friendships with Spider-Man, Firestar and the Human Torch.
+Iceman has long-lasting friendships with Spider-Man, Firestar and the Human Torch, as well the original team of X-Men, particularly Beast and Angel.

 Sexuality

 In All-New X-Men #40, the time-displaced Iceman is revealed to be gay, which eventually forces the youth to confront the adult version of himself about the matter.
-As both speak, the adult Iceman confirms the fact and that he had put all his energy into just being an X-Man as he couldn't cope with being a mutant and gay simultaneously.
+As both speak, the adult Iceman confirms the fact and that he had put all his energy into just being an X-Man as he could not cope with being a mutant and gay simultaneously.
 With the help of his younger self and Jean Grey, however, he finally comes to terms with his own sexuality, and comes out to fellow gay X-Man Anole in Extraordinary X-Men #6.
 The end of the Extermination X-Men event saw the redirecting of the time displaced version of Bobby back into the "closet" when he returned to his original timeline alongside the other X-Men, due to a mind lock by Jean Grey.
 In the present day, the current version retains both sets of memories and remains an out gay man.